Are you gearing up to take Step 2 of the USMLE? Follow along for tips and tricks to ace the USMLE Step 2 exam.

 Step 2 of the USMLE focuses on your application of scientific principles and your clinical knowledge, while Step 1 mainly focuses on science.
 Many report Step 2 as being significantly easier than Step 1, especially if the exam is taken soon after completing clinical rotations.

-Medscape has announced that the USMLE Step 2 CS is officially cancelled and will not be administered until further notice.
+Medscape has announced that the USMLE Step 2 CS is officially canceled and will not be administered until further notice.